-I remember when our church in Emmett Idaho finally was able to retire the mortgage.
+I remember when our church in Emmett, Idaho, finally was able to retire the mortgage.
 Our parish had a pot luck dinner; several parish members spoke, including my mother, and then a ceremony to burn the mortgage.
-I was 11 years old then and knew nothing of money or a mortgage; what I do remember [...]
+I was 11 years old then and knew nothing of money or a mortgage; I remember how happy [...]

 I remember the early years in Olympia, Washington, learning to sell annuities; it was tough.
 Not only tough for me but tough for anyone who was anything other than a “stockbroker.”
 Not only were our products not fully developed, but we were the “ugly” stepchild of the financial world.
 Annuities were considered second-class citizens, [...]

 What do glass, toilet paper, and cell phones all have in common?
 The answer is this; three large American companies have turned to annuities to offset uncertainty in their pension obligations.
 PPG Industries, Kimberley Clark, and Verizon are only three examples of large companies buying their way out of unknown future pension obligations.
 In other [...]

 What is the actual definition of a senior?
 Does that mean old folks?
 Does it mean retirees?